ripple/ripple-rest/README.md

       }
     ]
   ```
-+ To install on Heroku, you must add this custom buildpack to enable the use of Grunt.js:
++ To install on Heroku, you must add a custom buildpack to enable the use of [`Grunt.js`](http://gruntjs.com/).
+You will not need to run `npm install; ./node_modules/.bin/grunt dbsetup` on Heroku because these will be run automatically.
+To setup the buildpack on heroku run:

   `heroku config:add BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git`